wilixx/bichromatic-plates-for-cvd/Work-Schedule.md

 >There are several methods exists in practice for simulating the CVD, even many of them claimed to be based on the same reseach (paper).
 >There involves different functionality in different senarioes.
 For now, I explored the existing implementation as follows:

-`Daltonization in python`
+`1.Daltonization in python`
-`CVSimulator in Android`
+`2.CVSimulator in Android`
-`Peacock in python`
+`3.Peacock in python`
 `and so on`

- `The bichromatic plates synthesized based on these code are contradictory after cross simulation.
-Thus additional verification of one of the correcttest should be done later.`
+ >The bichromatic plates synthesized based on these code are contradictory after cross simulation.
+Thus additional verification of one of the correcttest should be done later.